Benefiting From Bear Markets

 This update will begin with an overview of why 2022 is different from any market environment we have seen since the end of the first quarter in 2009, over 12 years ago.
 The overview will be followed by explaining the anatomy of a bear market.
 We will finish with a brief discussion about adaptive portfolio management and how to potentially benefit from the existing high volatility, instead of being punished by it.

 Now that we are through the first 9 months of 2022, most investors should be reminded of how a real bear market feels.
-Through the conclusion of September, the S&P 500 is down -24% and the 20-Year Treasury bond is down -29%.
-The current market environment cannot be confused with a rare “trading anomaly” like we saw at the beginning of the Covid crisis in 2020.
+Through the conclusion of September, the S&P 500 is down -24%, the Nasdaq is down -32.5%, and the 20-Year Treasury bond is down -29%.
+The current market environment cannot be confused with a rare “trading anomaly” like we saw at the beginning of the covid crisis in 2020.

 The current bear market appears to be a long-drawn-out affair.
 This bear is showing no signs of ending anytime soon.